SIE practice questionhardMarking the Close

 Why A — Marking the close

 Marking the close is a form of market manipulation where trades are placed near the end of the trading day to artificially influence the closing price.
-The closing price is important because it is used for margin calculations, index valuations, mutual fund NAV calculations, and options settlement.
-This practice is prohibited under SEC and FINRA rules.
-After-hours trading (A) is legitimate trading after market close.
-Late trading (C) refers to mutual fund trading after NAV calculation.
+After-hours trading can be legitimate trading after the close, and late trading refers to improper mutual fund trading after NAV calculation.

 Turn it into reps